 Sometimes yes, sometimes no. Of course you want a fine stack of green bills in return for your efforts.
 But sometimes the main issue is just to wipe your hands of the product itself and be done with things — and if that means you leave without cash, perhaps you’ll be OK with that.
 Check around.
 Like we said, sometimes you’ll find a center that pays, and plenty will not pay.
 Please take note of this whether you are paid or not: By recycling your brake fluid, you are helping out the environment.

 Can I flush the brake fluid down a toilet?

 No, no, no. Please remember brake fluid is flammable and should never be poured down the toilet.
 If the brake fluid is unused and expired, you can dispose of it by letting it evaporate from a pan of kitty litter.

 Will auto supply stores take brake fluid waste?

 Some auto supply stores do offer used brake fluid disposal.
 Auto supply stores are in business to make a profit and the more people that visit them — for whatever reason that visit may be — the better shot they have at making a profit.
 Call around.
 You have nothing to lose.

-Why is there so much conflicting information out there regarding how to dispose of brake fluid?
+Why is there so much conflicting information out there regarding how to safely dispose of brake fluid?
 Can’t this be done rather easily?

 Why so much information out there?
 In today’s complex world, with everyone and their uncle giving advice on waste disposal, brake fluid disposal and everything else, there is bound to be some disinformation.
 But, yes, this can all be handled relatively simply and within three or four days.
 Number 1, fill a large tray or metal pan with about a half-inch of kitty litter.
 Number 2, pour that brake fluid over the kitty litter.
 Number 3, leave this all uncovered for three or four days.
 Number 4, you should be free to handle the disposal in your regular trash.

 Should you have any more questions, please call HazChem Environmental at 630-458-1910